frnsimoes/frnsimoes.github.io/content/posts/memory-ramblings.md

 **what happens when a program is loaded into memory?**

-The question that I'm interested here is: when a new program starts, does the OS makes available a new and clean memory space for it?
+The question that I'm interested in here is: when a new program starts, does the OS make available a new and clean memory space for it?
 If not, does it have to clean the memory space before loading the program?

 The answer is: it depends.
 The OS can make available a new and clean memory space for the program, or it can make available a memory space that was previously used by another program.
 In the second case, the OS needs to clean the memory space before loading the program.
 This is done by the OS by zeroing the memory space[^3] before loading the program.
 This is done to avoid leaking information from the previous program to the new program.